mfkiwl/hoomd-blue/ARCHITECTURE.md

 kernels in HOOMD-blue are called via minimal driver functions.
 These driver functions are not member functions of their respective class, and therefore must take a long C-style argument list consisting of bare pointers to data arrays, array sizes, etc...
-The ABI for these calls is not strictly C, as driver functions may be templated on functor classes and/or accept lightwight C++ objects as parameters (such as `BoxDim`).
+The ABI for these calls is not strictly C, as driver functions may be templated on functor classes and/or accept lightweight C++ objects as parameters (such as `BoxDim`).

 ## Autotuning

-HOOMD-blue automatically tunes kernel block sizes, threads per particle, and other kernel launch paramters.
-The `Autotuner` class manages the sparse multi-dimensional of parameters for each kernel.
+HOOMD-blue automatically tunes kernel block sizes, threads per particle, and other kernel launch parameters.
+The `Autotuner` class manages the sparse multidimensional of parameters for each kernel.
 It dynamically cycles through the possible parameters and records the performance of each using CUDA events.
 After scanning through all parameters, it selects the best performing one to continue executing.
 GPU code in HOOMD-blue should instantiate and use one `Autotuner` for each kernel.
 Classes that use have `Autotuner` member variables should inherit from `Autotuned` which tracks all the autotuners and provides a UI to users.
-When needed, classes should override the base class `isAutotuningComplete` and `startAutotuning` as to pass the calls on to child objects. not otherwise managed by the `Simulation`.
+When needed, classes should override the base class `isAutotuningComplete` and `startAutotuning` as to pass the calls on to child objects not otherwise managed by the `Simulation`.
 For example, `PotentialPair::isAutotuningComplete`, calls both `ForceCompute::isAutotuningComplete` and `m_nlist->isAutotuningComplete` and combines the results.